KaoWeiChen/Coding-Task/README.md

 Coding-Task
 ===========

-The coding task would show syslog data by html table .
+The coding task would show syslog data by html table,as well as it immediately presnet the latest syslog.

-The web page is synchronous with the auth.log  on linux.